Chuck Palahniuk: Adaptations

 In addition to the film, Fight Club was adapted into a fighting video game loosely based on the film, which was released in October 2004, receiving universally poor reviews.
-Palahniuk has mentioned at book readings that he is working on a musical based on Fight Club with David Fincher and Trent Reznor.
-Edward Norton has said that he thinks it is unlikely that he and Brad Pitt, who "can't sing," would reprise their film roles in a musical.
+Palahniuk mentioned at book readings that he was working on a musical based on Fight Club with David Fincher and Trent Reznor.
+Edward Norton said that he thinks it was unlikely that he and Brad Pitt, who "can't sing", would reprise their film roles in a musical.

 Graphic novel adaptations of Invisible Monsters and Lullaby, drawn by comic artist Kissgz, a.k.a.
 Gabor, are available online.

-Following the success of the movie of Fight Club, interest began to build about adapting Survivor to film.
+Following the success of the Fight Club movie, interest began to build about adapting Survivor to film.
 The film rights to Survivor were sold in early 2001, but no movie studio had committed to filming the novel.
-After the attacks on the Pentagon and World Trade Center on September 11, 2001, movie studios apparently deemed the novel too controversial to film because it includes the hijacking and crashing of a civilian airplane.
+After the attacks on the Pentagon and World Trade Center on September 11, 2001, movie studios allegedly deemed the novel too controversial to film because it includes the hijacking and crashing of a civilian airplane.

 Following that, the film rights to Invisible Monsters and Diary also were sold.
-While little is known about some of these projects, it is known that Jessica Biel was signed on to play the roles of both Shannon and Brandy in Invisible Monsters, which was supposed to begin filming in 2004, but As of 2010 was still in development.
+While little is known about some of these projects, Jessica Biel was signed on to play the roles of both Shannon and Brandy in Invisible Monsters, which was supposed to begin filming in 2004, but As of 2010 was still in development.

 On January 14, 2008, the film version of Choke premiered at the Sundance Film Festival, starring Sam Rockwell, Kelly Macdonald and Anjelica Huston with Clark Gregg directing.
 David Fincher expressed interest in filming Diary as an HBO miniseries.

-On September 11, 2014, the film version of Rant was announced, starring James Franco, with Pamela Romanowsky writing and directing.
+On September 11, 2014, the film version of Rant was announced, starring James Franco, with Pamela Romanowsky writing and directing but the movie was never made.

+In 2016, a Kickstarter campaign to produce an adaptation of Lullaby, to be directed by Andy Mingo with a script by Palahniuk and Mingo, raised over $400,000, but the film was never produced.